Online Degrees In Fire Science

 Career Outlook for Graduates of Master’s Degree Programs in Fire Science

 Earning an online master’s degree in fire science could pave a path for graduates to pursue managerial positions in fire service organizations, such as fire chief, lieutenant, deputy chief or battalion chief.
 According to the Bureau of Labor Statistics, firefighting jobs are expected to grow seven percent nationwide between 2012 and 2022.
 Firefighters rescue and treat victims of fire, drive emergency vehicles to the scene of fires and other emergencies, and educate people about fire safety practices, among other duties.
 These positions typically require additional training and certification, as well as written and physical examination.

 Other potential career options for fire science graduates include fire investigator or fire inspector.
-The BLS expects demand for these occupations to rise six percent nationwide between 2012 and 2022.
+The BLS expects demand for these occupations to rise eight percent nationwide between 2019 and 2029.
 Fire investigators collect and examine evidence after a fire occurs, while fire inspectors ensure that buildings are up to code by looking for fire hazards and also inspect fire protection equipment.
 These careers typically require at least several years of fire service experience.
 The BLS reports that firefighter, fire investigator and fire inspector jobs are extremely competitive, but that those with postsecondary fire service education should have an edge.